How to Create Your Buyer Persona [live webinar transcript]

-Say you’re in LinkedIn and you go to somebody’s profile.
-Crystal Knows tells you their personality profile and gives you insights on how to talk to them, or how to present tp them, or how to ask them questions.
-Tristam, I’m curious to know if you’ve heard of Crystal Knows?
+Say you’re on LinkedIn and you go to somebody’s profile.
+Crystal Knows tells you their personality profile and gives you insights on how to talk to them, how to present to them, or how to ask them questions.
+Tristam, I’m curious to know if you’ve heard of Crystal Knows.

 Listener question: Can You Create Internal Personas?

 Just to take a slight side jump, you were talking a lot about building a customer persona, and we had a question from Marley, who asked, “can you create a buyer persona for internal stakeholders?”